tlwilliams895/gis-devops/docs/_sources/Walkthroughs/swagger/index.rst.txt

 [{"uid":1,"items":[{"uid":1,"name":"Chacos","price":1000.0,"newItem":true,"description":"I think they're sandals"}]}]
 ```

-To represent the cart and it's contents, update the `/carts` definition to this.:
+To represent the cart and it's contents, update the `/carts` definition to this:

 .. code:: yaml